 In 2015 the company reported revenue of €37.1 billion, up 10% from the prior year.
 Although all three operating segments grew year-over-year, 65% of the increase is a result of strong performance in the pharmaceuticals segment.
 That growth was driven primarily by favorable exchange rates, with the Genzyme business (rare disease and MS products) performing strongly as well.

 Net income dropped slightly that year, falling 3% to €4.4 billion, as Sanofi invested in new products in the diabetes and cardiovascular areas, among others.

 Sanofi's long-term strategy, through 2020, focuses on reshaping its portfolio, simplifying its organization, innovating in R&D, and launching new products successfully.

-In 2016 the company announced plans to divest its smallest business segment, animal health products, to focus on its core pharmaceuticals and vaccines businesses.
-As part of the divestment, Sanofi will acquire the consumer healthcare operations of Boehringer Ingelheim, which will make Sanofi a global leader in an important area for the company.
+In early 2017 the company announced divested its smallest business segment, animal health products, to focus on its core pharmaceuticals and vaccines businesses.
+As part of the divestment, which took place as a business swap, Sanofi acquired the consumer health care operations of Boehringer Ingelheim; this made Sanofi a global leader in an important area for the company.
 Other areas in which the company wants to enhance its portfolio include cancer, immunology, and multiple sclerosis.

 In an effort to simplify its organization, Sanofi in 2016 reorganized into five business units: General Medicines & Emerging Markets (established prescription products, generics, consumer healthcare, and all pharma operations in emerging markets); Specialty Care (rare disease, MS, cancer, and immunology products); and Diabetes & Cardiovascular; as well as the vaccines (Sanofi Pasteur) and animal health products (Merial) businesses.